 Issue Structural and procedural issues limit the ability of CPCRB to serve as an external oversight body that promotes accountability and trust.
-The community survey found that half of Black respondents and one-third of Latinx respondents do not believe that if an officer did something wrong, that they would be held accountable.
-This underscores the need to develop public trust in the accountability process.

-Recommendation #1 Remove OPD representation on the CPCRB, for a total of civilian five seats and two civilian alternates.
-To maintain the role of their in advising the Board, there could be up to two non-voting Police Department.
-Votes would be taken using a simple majority members of voting members.
+Additionally, the online community survey found that half of Black respondents and one-third of Latino respondents do not believe that if an officer did something wrong, that they would be held accountable.
+This underscores the need to develop public trust int the accountability process.
+Recommendation #1 Remove OPD representation on the CPCRB, for a total of civilian five seats, with no alternates.
+Votes would be taken using a simple majority.
 Currently, OPD has two of the seven seats on the CPCRB, with full voting powers, as well as two additional alternate members.
-One of the OPD members is an officer, and the other a sergeant - each has an alternate at their respective rank level.
-Civilians one alternate.
+Civilians do not have alternates.
 At the core of civilian oversight is that it is external from the police department.
-The online community survey results show that many Black and Latinx residents do not believe that if an officer did something wrong, that they would be held accountable.
+The online community survey results show that many Black and Latino residents do not believe that if an officer did something wrong, that they would be held accountable.
 External oversight is effective because it builds trust in and further legitimacy in OPD's own internal accountability process, while retaining officer due process.
 The idea behind a civilian board's effectiveness is simple: If a community member's own peers independently come to the same conclusion as the police department, then doubts as to whether it was conducted appropriately and fairly are greatly reduced.

-For this to work in practice, the board needs to be truly external and fully composed of civilians.
+For this to work in practice, the board needs to be truly external and fully comprised of civilians.
 Otherwise, it is still at least partially an internal investigation, thus furthering doubts as to whether the board's decisions are impartial.

-Priority High

-Timeframe Six months
+Priority High Timeframe Six months Costs None

-Costs None

 Outcomes Increased trust in the police accountability process and in the fairness of oversight decisions, as well as alignment to best practices.

-Recommendation #2 Edit the definitions of substantiated, unfounded, unsubstantiated complaints in order to make the distinction clearer without changing the intent in order to address confusion.
+Recommendation #2 Edit the definitions of unfounded vs unsubstantiated complaints in order to make the distinction clearer without changing the intent in order to address confusion.
 Current definitions are not clear to those without background in police internal investigations.
 These should be simplified in order to facilitate the onboarding process for new CPCRB members, as well as to make the proceeding more accessible to community members outside of the CPCRB.

-Priority Low

-Timeframe One year

-Costs None

-Outcomes Clearer definitions will make it easier for the public to understand the findings that the CPCRB came to and prevent inconsistencies in findings due to member turnover.
+Priority Low Timeframe One year Costs None Outcomes Better facilitation of onboarding for new CPCRB members.
+Recommendation #3 Consider hiring an outside investigator to review complaint cases.
+Currently, CPCRB cases are informed by internal department investigation of the complaint cases.
+In order for the CPCRB to be a fully external oversight board, an outside investigator should be retained - whether per diem or shared among other municipalities - to conduct a parallel investigation of the complaint.
+Priority Medium Timeframe Two years Costs Depends on whether the investigator can be shared with other municipalities; should be further examined.
+Outcomes Increased trust and legitimacy in the complaint review process.